Rockville Medical Malpractice Lawyer

 In rare cases, punitive damages may also be awarded.
 These are only applicable when a healthcare provider has shown gross negligence.

-How Much Time Do You Have to File a Medical Malpractice Claim?
+How Much Time Do You Have to File a Medical Malpractice Claim in Rockville, Maryland?

 Maryland, like all other states, has a statute of limitations on medical malpractice claims.
 This is the time limit you have to file a claim.
 In Maryland, this time limit is five years from the date the injury occurred, or three years from the date the injury was discovered, whichever is earlier.
 If you do not file your claim within this time, you will likely forfeit your right to compensation.

-Get Help from a Rockville Medical Malpractice Attorney Today
+Get Help from a Medical Malpractice Lawyer in Rockville, MD Today